sjahnn/SOHPIE-DNA/README.md

 * dplyr
 * fdrtool

-We advise the user to install these to load the real data from two aforementioned studies.
+We advise the user to install these to load the real data from two aforementioned studies if you wish to analyze with different set of clinical covariates.
+If you wish to replicate what we have analyzed, please download the two cleaned datasets in RDS file from this repository: **cleaned_amgut.rds** and **cleaned_dietswap.rds**
 * microbiome
 * SpiecEasi

 Additionally, the data are in *phyloseq* object, so please install *phyloseq* R package as well.

 ### References